Fieldwork-diary – Láhpoluoppal (June/July 2017)

 Even though the battery is annoying me, I feel that round 2 of “Lyd-ID” has become more than I hoped for.
 Crowning the week with a session in the middle of the night turned out to be a great bonus for my sound-collection, and a special experience for me personally.

 I find it to be mentally draining with the rain.
-It’s also getting quite lonely doing this fieldwork, so I defiantly need to work with my mentality for this coming week.
-Because of this, I made a campfire for myself 🙂
+The feeling of being alone is also bothering me a bit, so I need to work with my mentality for the coming week.

-I continued my recording-session and went to bed (my tent) afterwards.
+I continued my recording-session and went to my tent afterwards.

-I spent some time with Altaposten last Friday.
+I by the way spent some time with Altaposten last Friday.
 They wrote about my fieldwork and about Lyd-ID, and yesterday it was published in the newspaper (in Norwegian only).

 #LydID #Round3 #FieldworkComingToAnEnd

 I woke up a bit late today.
-It was windy and raining quite a bit, so I took my time in the tent and waited for the rain to stop before starting the first recording-session of the day.
+It was windy and raining quite a bit, so I took my time in the tent and waited for the rain to stop.

-The recording-sessions are mostly about supplementing and improving the results that I already have.
-There’s no obvious or sudden changes in the general soundscape at this point, except from a birdsong that I haven’t discovered yet or things like that.
-Don’t get me wrong; I have defiantly not discovered everything during my time here, but I think that I’ve at least discovered the obvious and important sounds colouring the local soundscape 🙂
+The recording-sessions are at this point mostly about supplementing and improving the results that I already have.
+There’s no obvious or sudden changes in the general soundscape ..with some exceptions of course.
+Don’t get me wrong; I have defiantly not discovered everything during my stay here, but I think that I’ve at least discovered the obvious and important sounds colouring the local soundscape surrounding me.

 It’s still very difficult to work with the rain, so I’m hoping badly for some nice weather before ending the fieldwork.
 That would be nice for the recordings and myself!